Krishuang-1116/DigitalBankingSegmentationProject/README.md

 We have successfully identified **3750 out of 10750** customers as our target group for the first wave of digital banking rollout, who display strong digital affinity, medium to high risk tolerance and huge spending potential.

 # Methods and Workflow
 ⚠️ Note: The analysis is based on the real banking dataset modeled after authentic banking attributes to illustrate customer segmentation for digital adoption, which cannot be shared publicly due to confidentiality reasons.
-All techniques and insights mirror real-world banking analytics workflows.
+However, all techniques and insights mirror real-world banking analytics workflows.

 ## 1. Data Preparation
 The dataset consists of 10750 records with 28 attributes, categorized into demographic, geographical, behavioral, and psychographic groups.